 The Company provides information about its segments based on the information disclosed to the Chief Executive Officer (CEO) to evaluate the performance of these segments.
 The CEO is the Chief Operating Decision Maker.
-The Company's operations are divided into three reporting segments described below.
+The Company's operations are divided into four reporting segments described below.
 Each segment offers different products and services and is evaluated separately because they require different marketing strategies.

 The Student Marketing Services segment provides student recruitment services to post-secondary education institutions.
 The Internet Applications segment focuses on the sales of educational products.
-The Other Activities segment includes custom software development and website hosting services.
+The Custom Software Development segment focuses on the development of custom software products.
+The Other Activities segment includes website hosting services.

 The Company evaluates the performance of each reportable segment based on revenue.
-The Company does not allocate the Company's assets, liabilities and operating expenses to the operating segments and this information is not reviewed by the CEO when evaluating a segments performance.
+The Company does not allocate the Company's assets, liabilities and operating expenses to the operating segments and this information is not reviewed by the CEO when evaluating a segment's performance.